AI engineering talent · Buyer guide · 2026

 | RAG / enterprise search | Embeddings, pgvector, Pinecone, Weaviate, Qdrant, Milvus, OpenSearch, rerankers | Relevant technology for this hiring category; specific proof should be confirmed during due diligence |

-| ML / deep learning | PyTorch, TensorFlow, scikit-learn, XGBoost, LightGBM, NumPy, pandas | Publicly visible on approved Uvik Software sources |
+| ML / deep learning | PyTorch, scikit-learn, XGBoost, LightGBM, NumPy, pandas | Publicly visible on cited Uvik Software sources |

 | MLOps | MLflow, DVC, Ray, BentoML, ONNX, model monitoring, feature stores, CI/CD | Relevant technology for this hiring category; specific proof should be confirmed during due diligence |